 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.

 Creamy Rosemary Garlic Cream SaucePrint Recipe Rate this Recipe Pin Recipe

 - 3 lb bone-in, skin-on chicken thighs and legs

 - ½ cup dry white wine

-- ½ cup chicken broth (preferably bone broth)
+- ½ cup chicken broth, preferably bone broth

-- Pour out all but roughly 1 tbsp fat from the skillet.
-Add the shallot and cook until soft and browned, 3-4 minutes.
+- Add the shallot and cook until soft and browned, 3-4 minutes.
 Push some of the shallots aside and add the garlic and cook until fragrant, 1-2 minutes.

 - Deglaze the pan with the white wine, scraping up the browned bits from the bottom of the pan and stirring continuously until the wine stops bubbling, 2-3 minutes.

-- Remove the cooked chicken to a platter.
-Place the skillet back over medium heat, and whisk in the heavy cream.
+- Remove the skillet from the oven, and transfer the chicken to a platter.
+Place the skillet back on the burner over medium heat.
+Add the cream, and whisk until incorporated.
 Cook 2-3 minutes until the sauce is slightly thickened.
-Pour the sauce oven the chicken and serve hot over rice with a side of broccoli seasoned with butter, salt, and pepper.
+Taste for seasoning an add additional salt and pepper if needed.
+Pour the sauce oven the chicken and serve immediately.

 Disclaimer: This post contains affiliate links, which means we receive a small commission if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!

 Drooling over this one pan chicken dinner perfection!
 I’m sure this dish is a life saver on busy weeknights!